 Marinate 10 minutes:

-- Whisk the Taco seasoning and GirlCarnivore Over Easy spice blend in a small bowl or jar.1 teaspoon Taco Seasoning, 1 teaspoon Girl Carnivore Over Easy
+- Whisk the Taco seasoning and GirlCarnivore Over Easy spice blend in a small bowl or jar.1 tsp Taco Seasoning, 1 tsp Girl Carnivore Over Easy

 - Sprinkle the shrimp with spices.